samuelvitorsaraiva/flowchem/docs/user-guides/reference/devices/custom/mpikg_switch_box.md

 # Switch Box

 The Switch Box was custom-built by the Electronics Lab of the Max Planck Institute of Colloids and Interfaces (MPIKG).
-The Switch Box was custom-built by the Electronics Lab of the Max Planck Institute of Colloids and Interfaces (MPIKG).

 It provides: